Hilbert spaces and ${C}^\ast$-algebras are not finitely concrete: -algebras and other examples

 \section{$C^\ast$-algebras and other examples}

-From now on, let us call a category \emph{finitely concrete} if it admits a faithful functor into $\Set$ preserving directed colimits.
-We have just shown that $\Hilbr$ is \emph{not} finitely concrete.
-Note moreover that if $F: \ck \to \ck^\ast$ is faithful and preserves directed colimits and $\ck^\ast$ is finitely concrete, then so is $\ck$.
-Contrapositively, if $\ck$ is not finitely concrete and there is a faithful directed-colimit preserving functor into $\ck^\ast$, then $\ck^\ast$ is not finitely concrete either.
-Using this, we can give more examples of non-finitely concrete categories:
+We will now make use of the non-finite-concreteness of $\Hilbr$ to obtain nonaxiomatizability results for a number of other categories.
+In each case, we make use of the well-behaved embeddings of $\Hilbr$ into the relevant category, together with Proposition~\ref{propfconcrtrans}.

-\begin{example} \ \begin{enumerate} \item The category $\Met_r$ of complete metric spaces with isometries and the category $\Ban_r$ of Banach spaces with linear isometries, are not finitely concrete.
-This can be shown via the natural embedding of $\Hilbr$ into these categories.
+\begin{example} \ \begin{enumerate} \item The category $\Met_m$ of complete metric spaces with injective contractions and the category $\Ban_m$ of Banach spaces with injective linear contractions, each admit faithful, directed-colimit-preserving embeddings of $\Hilbr$, and are therefore not finitely concrete.
+They are thus nonaxiomatizable in precisely the same sense as $\Hilbr$.

 \item The category $\Hilb$ of Hilbert spaces with linear contractions is not finitely concrete.
 Indeed, the inclusion $\Hilbr \to \Hilb$ is faithful and preserves directed colimits.
-This applies more generally, any time we have a non-finitely concrete subcategory $\ck$ of a category $\ck^\ast$ that is closed under directed colimits (i.e.\ where the inclusion preserves directed colimits -- naturally, inclusions are always faithful).
-In particular, we also get that the category $\Met$ of complete metric spaces with contractions and the category $\Ban$ of Banach spaces with linear contractions are not finitely concrete. \end{enumerate} \end{example}
+This applies more generally, in fact: the same is true any time we have a non-finitely-concrete subcategory $\ck$ of a category $\ck^\ast$ that is closed under directed colimits (that is, where the inclusion preserves directed colimits).
+In particular, we also get that the category $\Met$ of complete metric spaces with contractions and the category $\Ban$ of Banach spaces with linear contractions are not finitely concrete, thus cannot be abstract elementary categories. \end{enumerate} \end{example}

 Let $\CAlg$ be the category of commutative unital $C^\ast$-algebras and unit-preserving $\ast$-homomorphisms.